gui2de/ppol768-spring23/Individual Assignments/Brown Keegan/w02-kb/README.md

 I am from Des Moines, Iowa, and looking to do a career transition form comms related work to more specific DS roles.
 I moved to Utah for my undergrad degree, and found my favorite place on earth - Big Cottonwood Canyon.
+See relative path (/img/) for details.

 Research Interests